tgirke/GEN242-2018/pages/mydoc/mydoc_tutorial_02.md

 * `-` causes them to be removed
 * `=` causes them to be the only permissions that the file has.

-When performing the same operation on many files with subdirectories then on can use `-R` for recursive behavior.
+When performing the same operation on many files with subdirectories then one can use `-R` for recursive behavior.
 ```sh
 chmod -R ugo+rx my_dir